Natilus: Aircraft

-A computer-generated image portrays the KONA and HORIZON blended-wing-body aircraft flying over trees.

-The design of Natilus’s blended-wing-body aircraft includes vertical tails and conventional landing gear.
+The design of Natilus's blended-wing-body aircraft includes vertical tails and conventionally configured (tricycle) landing gear.

-Natilus’s regional cargo aircraft, KONA, can carry a payload of 3.8 metric tons with a range of 900 nautical miles.
-Made of carbon fibre and fibreglass composites, KONA can be optionally piloted and is powered by jet engines developed by Pratt & Whitney.
+Natilus's regional cargo aircraft, KONA, can carry a payload of 3.8 metric tons with a range of 900 nautical miles.
+Made of carbon fibre and fibreglass composites, KONA can be optionally piloted and is powered by turboprop engines developed by Pratt & Whitney.

-Natilus’s first passenger aircraft, the HORIZON, can carry a payload of 25 tons with a range of 3,500 nautical miles.
+Natilus's first passenger aircraft, the HORIZON, can carry a payload of 25 tons with a range of 3,500 nautical miles.
 The aircraft can carry up to 200 passengers.

 Development

 Natilus raised $750,000 of venture capital from Tim Draper and was incubated at the aviation-oriented Starburst Accelerator in Los Angeles.

 In November 2017, Natilus closed a second round of seed funding from Starburst Ventures, Seraph Group, Gelt VC, Outpost Capital and Draper Associates.

 Natilus has announced two aircraft in production: KONA, a pusher twin-turboprop regional cargo freighter capable of carrying 3.8 t payload over 900 nmi, and HORIZON, a passenger aircraft capable of carrying 25 t over 3500 nmi.
 In April 2023, Natilus completed multiple flights of the subscale prototype of its KONA regional aircraft.
+In an unusual move for a commercial aerospace company, Natilus has partnered with the YouTuber "Ramy RC" to build a scaled-down prototype of the Horizon aircraft.
+The prototype will have a 24-foot (7.3 metre) wingspan, and is expected to complete its first flights in early 2026.

 The company reported that Ameriflight has "agreed to purchase" 20 KONAs, and that total agreements cover 460 aircraft valued at over $6.8 billion.
 In February 2025, Natilus reported that Canadian charter airline Nolinor Aviation agreed to purchase multiple KONA aircraft.
+In December 2025, Natilus announced an agreement with India's SpiceJet to certify the HORIZON in India, and subsequently sell 100 of these aircraft to the nation.
+As per Reuters, they are also planning to manufacture 300 such jets within India.